Get cover to suit your budget and lifestyle.

 How have elective surgeries been impacted by coronavirus?

-On 25 March, the government announced that all non-urgent surgeries would be postponed indefinitely as hospitals focus on treating coronavirus patients and increasing medical supply.
+On 25 March, the government announced that all non-urgent surgeries would be postponed to help hospitals focus on treating COVID-19 patients and free up medical staff and supplies.

-The suspension applies to both public and private health systems and will come into effect from 23:59 on 25 March 2020.
-After that time, only category 1 and some exceptional category 2 surgeries will be allowed to continue.
+The suspension applied to both public and private health systems, with only category 1 and some exceptional category 2 surgeries allowed to continue.

 What are the categories of elective surgery?